Money saving tips for Israel.

-Alon Gal, top business coach, shares 10 tips for saving & managing your money in Israel.
+Alon Gal, top business coach, shares his 10 top money saving tips for saving & managing your money and Aliyah budget in Israel.

 You are probably familiar with the very old joke

 Q. How do you make a small fortune in Israel?

 Money is probably the biggest worry of aliyah.
 Many new immigrants struggle to adapt to Israel's challenging economy.
 We hope to maintain our standard of living but our capital can often be drastically reduced by a bad exchange rate or unforeseen circumstances; perhaps you just started your own business or have not been able to find a job -maybe you were forced to take a much lower paying job.
 The various saving schemes, investment options and local banking practices have you pulling your hair out.

 Alon Gal is the presenter of the very popular Israel Channel 2 television program - Mishpacha Horeget (Families in Progress).
 He is a highly regarded business coach and coaches families who are financially out of control.
 He is also the CEO of "TUT Tikshoret".
 He shares his 10 top tips for saving and managing your money.

 When most families in Israel buy an apartment they take out a large mortgage.
 In many cases this is a wrong economic decision.
 We land up with very large monthly repayments resulting in huge debt.
 We are forced to deal with the cumulative debt that that this high mortgage may create and issues that may arise as a result.
 The quality of our life is affected.
 You have to put the emotional aspect of buying your dream home aside.
 A mortgage is a loan, a purely economic issue, and you have to think of it in those terms only.
 Carry on renting your smaller apartment for a few more years, manage with what you have, save more until you can purchase a more expensive apartment and afford a higher mortgage.

 Solution: The total of all household loans, mortgages and other short- and long-term debts must not exceed 25% of your total net income.